Student Subjective Wellbeing Questionnaire

 Licensing

 The SSWQ is a "free cultural work" licensed under the Creative Commons: Attribution 4.0 International (CC BY 4.0).
 There is no need to obtain permission prior to using or sharing.
 Please just cite appropriately when you do.
 And if you adapt any of the SSWQ materials, please note your changes.
-However, if you need a permission letter, below is one you can download.

 Support